michaelbrownjr/thinkingkuumba/content/posts/wwdc-2024-live-blog.md

 {{< threads C8C3wuZP3a9 >}}

 Everything announced about Apple Intelligence looks very promising.
-What makes the whole thing seem more dissapointing is the fact that most, if not all, of it won't be available this fall let alone before 2025; according to [Bloomberg](https://www.bloomberg.com/news/newsletters/2024-06-16/when-is-apple-intelligence-coming-some-ai-features-won-t-arrive-until-2025-lxhjh86w?cmpid=BBD061624_POWERON&utm_medium=email&utm_source=newsletter&utm_term=240616&utm_campaign=poweron).
+What makes the whole thing seem more disappointing is the fact that most, if not all, of it won't be available this fall let alone before 2025; according to [Bloomberg](https://www.bloomberg.com/news/newsletters/2024-06-16/when-is-apple-intelligence-coming-some-ai-features-won-t-arrive-until-2025-lxhjh86w?cmpid=BBD061624_POWERON&utm_medium=email&utm_source=newsletter&utm_term=240616&utm_campaign=poweron).

 Overall, this still felt like the biggest WWDC I've ever witnessed.
 Apple had to swing for the fences to please shareholders and the stock market.
 They did a great job doing so, but it doesn't seem like the average consumers are phased.

 What do you think?
+Comment below.